Ketamine for Chronic Pain

 Topical Ketamine for Pain

-Topical ketamine is excellent for targeted pain relief and minimal side effects.
-Patients use it for chronic pain, acute pain, and sports injuries.
+Topical ketamine is excellent for targeted pain relief and minimal side effects, with great utility for chronic pain, acute pain, and sports injuries.

 • Muscle relaxers